nsidc/Shapefile_to_grid/README.md

 </p>

-## Title

-Shapefile_to_grid
+## Shapefile_to_grid

 This code was used to grid the shapefiles in the following G10007 dataset at NSIDC (located here: https://nsidc.org/data/g10007/versions/1) to a 1/4 degree latitude/longitude grid to 30N.
+The code contains items very specific to this project (i.e. grid boundaries, flags for the data).

 ## Level of Support